CodingItWrong/user-modifiable-software/smalltalk/competitors-and-successors.md

+---
+title: 'Smalltalk > Competitors and Successors'
+---

 What other products emerged to compete with Smalltalk and/or carry on its legacy?

 Smalltalk's first contemporary competitor was C++.
 In *Object Thinking*, David West describes C++ and Smalltalk as two different successors to Simula, taking object-oriented programming in two different directions.
 (Advocates of Smalltalk would argue that C++ is not true object-oriented programming, and they have Alan Kay, who coined the term, in their corner.)